-Adaptors and chargers – I prefer to pack any chargers and my adaptors in my hand luggage.
-This is for a number of reasons but predominantly what happens if my bag goes missing or my flight makes an unplanned stop and I need to charge my phone to contact family and let them know I am safe.
+Adaptors and chargers – I prefer to pack my chargers and adaptors in my hand luggage.
+This is for a number of reasons, but predominantly in case my bag goes missing or my flight makes an unplanned stop and I need to charge my phone to contact family and let them know I am safe.
 Packing chargers are also useful if your plane happens to have electric sockets available to use in-flight.
 You may as well charge it for free after all.

-Toiletries – small toothbrush, mini toothpaste, moisturiser, 48 hours worth of medication (if taken).
+Toiletries – small toothbrush, mini toothpaste, roll-on deodorant, moisturiser, 48 hours worth of medication (if taken).
 I always carry some toiletries when I travel, especially a toothbrush and toothpaste.
-After a long flight you will be very grateful for this especially if you’ve had a nap (think the fresh feeling of brushing your teeth in the morning after getting up, it feels so much better).
+After a long flight you will be very grateful for this especially if you’ve had a nap.
+It is a great way to freshen up quickly and it’s definitely nicer for anyone meeting you at the airport.

 Sweets or chewing gum – Sweets or chewing gum are good to have to suck on to help stop your ears getting blocked.
 Personally I prefer chewing gum as I find it more refreshing.